 Nitpick Build System (npkbld) Specification

-The official build system and package manager for Nitpick
+The official build system for Nitpick is

-is npkbld.
-It manages dependency resolution,
+npkbld.
+It manages compilation orchestration

-integrating seamlessly with the npkc
+and parallel building, integrating seamlessly with the

 1. Core Commands